The Big O (album)

-The Big O is the fifteenth music album recorded by Roy Orbison, and according to the authorised Roy Orbison biography, his second for London Records in the United Kingdom.
+The Big O is the fourteenth music album recorded by Roy Orbison, and according to the authorised Roy Orbison biography, his second for London Records in the United Kingdom.
 The music and backing vocals were provided by English group, the Art Movement on all tracks except for "Penny Arcade", which was a studio recording and was released as a single in 1969, peaking at No. 27 in the UK and was Orbison's last UK chart success during his lifetime.
-"Penny Arcade" was also his biggest hit in Australia, spending four weeks at number one around Christmas 1969.
-The second single, "Break My Mind", was Orbison's last Australian chart success during his lifetime, reaching #24 in March 1970.
+"Penny Arcade" was also his biggest hit in Australia peaking at #1 for four weeks in September 1969.
+The second single, "Break My Mind", was Orbison's last Australian chart success during his lifetime, reaching #26 in January 1970.
 The album was released in Europe in early 1970.

 The album was released on compact disc for the first time by Edsel Records in 2004 as tracks 12 through 23 on a pairing of two albums on one CD with tracks 1 through 11 consisting of Orbison's 1969 album, Roy Orbison's Many Moods.
 The Big O was included in a box set entitled The MGM Years 1965-1973 - Roy Orbison, which contains 12 of his MGM studio albums, 1 compilation, and was released on December 4, 2015.